jonnonz1/nz-statute-book/acts/public/2025/local-government-water-services-repeals-and-amendments-act-2025.md

     (d) section 20A(2).

 ### 161 New subpart 7B of Part 3 inserted
-After section 139A, insert:Infrastructure design solutionsInfrastructure design solutionsInfrastructure design solutions: application of certain provisions of Resource Management Act 1991
+After Subpart 7A, insert:Infrastructure design solutionsInfrastructure design solutionsInfrastructure design solutions: application of certain provisions of Resource Management Act 1991
   (1) The Governor-General may, by Order in Council made on the recommendation of the Minister and following consultation undertaken by the Water Services Authority with stormwater network operators, wastewater network operators, regional councils, and any other person it considers appropriate, make regulations to set infrastructure design solutions that set the following matters for wastewater and stormwater infrastructure:
     (a) technical performance standards:
     (b) treatment processes: